ibmendoza/go-examples/docs/why.md

 From the Iris website,

 > At the core of the messaging model stand the Iris nodes, heavy weight processes that self-organize, form and maintain a peer-to-peer overlay network, responsible for all messaging logic ranging from service discovery, through load balancing till data security.
 These nodes implement the Iris protocol, a sophisticated peer-to-peer system.

-This complex networking protocol however needs only a single implementation, as the Iris nodes act as gateways into the system, providing a network endpoint for all local clients to connect through.
+> This complex networking protocol however needs only a single implementation, as the Iris nodes act as gateways into the system, providing a network endpoint for all local clients to connect through.
 This endpoint speaks a so called relay protocol, a binary exchange format used to pass operation requests and responses between Iris nodes and client applications.

-Client applications
+> Client applications

-Since client applications need only tell the Iris nodes what to do – but not how – they remain ignorant of the complex messaging logic involved, effectively becoming thin clients.
-The main benefit of this solution is language agnosticism, as client libraries have to implement only the simple relay protocol (specs to be released).
+> Since client applications need only tell the Iris nodes what to do – but not how – they remain ignorant of the complex messaging logic involved, effectively becoming thin clients.
+The main benefit of this solution is language agnosticism, as client libraries have to implement only the simple relay protocol.

-Furthermore, as long as the relay is fixed, the core Iris system can evolve freely without the worries of backward incompatible changes or breaking client code, granting Iris a potential and flexibility for growth and progress beyond that of existing middlewares.
+> Furthermore, as long as the relay is fixed, the core Iris system can evolve freely without the worries of backward incompatible changes or breaking client code, granting Iris a potential and flexibility for growth and progress beyond that of existing middlewares.